-Adopted by the NSNA House of Delegates, Dallas, TX, on April 7, 2017.
+Adopted by the NSNA House of Delegates, Dallas, TX, on April 8, 2022.

-AMERICAN NURSES' ASSOCIATION CODE OF ETHICS FOR NURSES
+AMERICAN NURSES' ASSOCIATION CODE OF ETHICS FOR NURSES/ PRACTICAL NURSES

 - 1. The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person. - 2.
-The nurse's primary commitment is to the patient, whether an individual, family, group, community, or population. - 3.
-The nurse promotes, advocates for, and protects the rights, health, and safety of the patient. - 4.
-The nurse has authority, accountability, and responsibility for nursing practice; makes decisions; and takes action consistent with the obligation to promote health and to provide optimal care. - 5.
-The nurse owes the same duties to self as to others, including the responsibility to promote health and safety, preserve wholeness of character and integrity, maintain competence, and continue personal and professional growth. - 6.
-The nurse, through individual and collective effort, establishes, maintains, and improves the ethical environment of the work setting and conditions of employment that are conducive to safe, quality health care. - 7.
-The nurse, in all roles and settings, advances the profession through research and scholarly inquiry, professional standards development, and the generation of both nursing and health policy - 8.
-The nurse collaborates with other health care professionals and the public to protect human rights, promote health diplomacy, and reduce health disparities. - 9.
-The profession of nursing, collectively through its professional organizations, must articulate nursing values, maintain the integrity of the profession, and integrate principles of social justice into nursing and health policy.
+The nurse's primary commitment is to the recipient(s) of nursing care, whether an individual, family, group, community, or population. - 3.
+The nurse establishes a trusting relationship and advocates for the rights, health, and safety of the recipient(s) of nursing care. - 4.
+Nurses have authority over nursing practice and are responsible and accountable for their practice consistent with their obligations to promote health, prevent illness, and provide optimal care. - 5.
+The nurse has moral duties to self as a person of inherent dignity and worth including an expectation of a safe place to work that fosters flourishing, authenticity of self at work, and self-respect through integrity and professional competence. - 6.
+Nurses, through individual and collective effort, establish, maintain and improve the ethical environment of the work setting that affects nursing care and the well-being of nurses. - 7.
+Nurses advance the profession through multiple approaches to knowledge development, professional standards, and the generation of policies for nursing, health, and social concerns. - 8.
+Nurses build collaborative relationships and networks with nurses, other healthcare and non-healthcare disciplines, and the public to achieve greater ends. - 9.
+Nurses and their professional organizations work to enact and resource practices, policies, and legislation to promote social justice, eliminate health inequities and facilitate human flourishing. - 10.
+Nursing, through organizations and associations, participates in the global nursing and health community to promote human and environmental health, well-being, and flourishing.

-Reference: American Nurses' Association Code of Ethics for Nurses with Interpretive Statements, American Nurses' Association Publishing, 2015.
+Reference: American Nurses' Association Code of Ethics for Nurses with Interpretive Statements, American Nurses' Association Publishing, 2025.